 Get the latest from TODAY

-It's been nearly two decades since "Office Space" earned a cult following with its hilarious portrayal of workplace angst.
+It's been two decades since "Office Space" earned a cult following with its hilarious portrayal of workplace angst.

 And Ron Livingston, who starred as frustrated IT worker Peter Gibbons in the 1999 comedy, recently looked back on the role in an interview with TODAY.